enkidevs/curriculum/generative-ai/chatgpt/intro-to-chatgpt/chatgpt-vs-other-llms.md

 ---

-Compared to other chat-based ai's, ChatGPT has an advantage thanks to its advanced transformer architecture[1] and vast training dataset.

-It generates more human-like responses, is highly customizable and can be fine-tuned for specific tasks or industries, making it a versatile tool.
+ChatGPT generates human-like responses, is highly customizable, and can be fine-tuned for specific tasks or industries.

+But there are several other great chat-based AI assistants which are similar - including Bard and Claude.
+Let's quickly cover their pluses and minuses.

+### Bard

+Google's Bard uses transformer architecture[1] just like ChatGPT.
+It's great at mimicking natural language and excels at open-ended conversations.

+Its key benefit is that it's 100% free, and it also has access to the latest info from the internet.

+But it's reported to be weaker than ChatGPT at summarization and paragraph writing.

+### Claude

+Claude is also a great assistant and excels at entertainment, geography, and history.

+Claude's main weakness is multi-language programming support.

-However, some chat-based assistants may be more specialized for specific industries or tasks.
+**Note:** There are some chat-based assistants that may be more specialized for specific industries or tasks[2].

-For instance, Google's **Dialogflow** ai is great for creating conversational interfaces for customer services[2].

-On the other hand, when it comes to processing transactions, **IBM Watson Assistant** is particularly well suited in this area[3].

-🔑 Key Takeaway: While ChatGPT's versatility and human-like responses make it a powerful AI chatbot, the ultimate choice of a chat-based AI assistant should be guided by your specific needs and goals, as some AI assistants may be better suited for particular tasks or industries.

-> 💬 What would you use **ChatGPT** for?
+> 💬 Have you tried any other chat-based AI assistants - what did you think of them?
 >
-> Leave an example in the comments or view some of the other comments for inspiration.
+> Leave a comment or view some of the others for inspiration.

 ---